MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-internet-access-using-managed-browser-policies.md

 ---
 # Manage Internet access using managed browser policies with System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 In System Center Configuration Manager, you can deploy the Intune Managed Browser (a web browsing application) and associate the application with a managed browser policy.
-The managed browser policy sets up an allow list or a block list that restricts the web sites that users of the managed browser can go to.
+The managed browser policy sets up an allow list or a block list that restricts the websites that users of the managed browser can go to.

- Because this app is a managed app, you can also apply mobile application management policies to the app, like controlling the use of cut, copy, and paste.
+ Because this app is a managed app, you can also apply mobile application management policies to it, like controlling the use of cut, copy, and paste.
 This prevents screen captures and also ensures that links to content only open in other managed apps.
 For details, see [Protect apps using mobile application management policies](../../apps/deploy-use/protect-apps-using-mam-policies.md).

 > [!IMPORTANT]
 >  If users install the managed browser themselves, it will not be managed by any policies you specify.
 To ensure that the browser is managed by Configuration Manager, they must uninstall the app before you can deploy it to them as a managed app.